 - Mesh: A sleek and stylish Milanese mesh option is also available.
 Maybe you appreciate a modern touch to a vintage design.
 Bear in mind that this is the most expensive strap option.
 So the cost to purchase the Hudson increases by $20.

 As far as watch brands go, we can say with certainty that a prosperous future lies ahead for Farer as a brand.
 Farer watches are all about resonating with the modern-day consumer.

 What do you say?
-Will you be trying giving Farer a chance?
-All Farer watches have a 100% 30-day money back guarantee.
+Will you be trying to give Farer a chance?
+All Farer watches have a 100% 30-day money-back guarantee.
 Each watch’s movement has a 5-year warranty.
 So instead of taking our word for it, see what the brand has to offer for yourself.